FAQ

 Yes.
 All timed courses will be tracked live using LiveTrail:

-> for the 72 km: 4 intermediate checkpoints + finish.
+> For the 82 km: 5 intermediate checkpoints + finish line.

-> for the 44 km: 2 intermediate checkpoints + finish.
+> For the 48 km: 3 intermediate checkpoints + finish line.

-> for the 27 km (run & nordic walking): 1 intermediate checkpoint + finish.
+> For the 27 km (run & nordic walking): 1 intermediate checkpoint + finish line.

 We invite you to download the LiveInfo by LiveTrail app, available on the App Store and Google Play, for optimal live tracking of participants.
 And download the LiveRun app if you are a participant to track and analyze your progress.